Chocolate Machines & Production Lines

 What is a chocolate production line?

 A chocolate production line is a set of machines connected and configured to work together as a single system, covering all stages from raw material preparation to finished product.
 A complete line typically includes a melting tank, ball mill refiner, conche, tempering machine, storage tank, depositor or molding machine, and cooling tunnel — each sized and sequenced to match the output of the previous stage.
 Lines can be configured for continuous production at industrial scale or for batch production at smaller capacity.
 The advantage over stand-alone machines is synchronized operation, reduced manual handling between stages, and consistent output quality across production runs.
+Mismatched throughput between stages produces bottlenecks at the slowest machine and idle capacity upstream and downstream.

 What machines are needed to make chocolate from scratch?